mimblewimble/grin/doc/switch_commitment.md

     hash( 29 + r )

-an publishes the result to Bob.
+and publishes the result to Bob.
 The `r` is a randomly chosen  _Blinding Factor_ which is needed because otherwise Bob could just try hashing all the possible numbers for the game and compare the hashes.